 Soapstone Prairie, the focal point of this update, was a bold purchase made by the City of Fort Collins Natural Areas Department (FCNAD) in 2004.
-Its value rings true today with its vast skyline, incredible wildlife, and outstanding cultural resources that have inspired visitors since its opening in 2010.
-FCNAD, its partners, and the community have spent 18 years understanding the values and challenges of Soapstone Prairie.
-This zone update defines how FCNAD will continue protecting these community values leading with diversity, equity, and inclusion.
-It addresses major challenges: lack of visitation from historically under-represented and underresourced community members, impacts from the climate crisis, and loss of biodiversity.
-While we may not have the perfect answers to solve these challenges in our region, we are confident this zone update is part of the solution.
+Its value rings true today with is breathtaking skyline, incredible wildlife, and outstanding cultural resources that have inspired visitors since it opened in 2010.
+FCNAD, its partners, and the community have spent 18 years leveraging applied science and community engagement to understand the values and challenges of Soapstone Prairie.
+This zone update defines how FCNAD will continue protecting these community values.
+It addresses major challenges: loss of biodiversity, impacts from the climate crisis, and a gap in understanding of visitor needs for historically under-represented and under-resourced community members.
+While we may not have the perfect answers to solve these challenges in our Northern Colorado region, we are confident this zone update is part of the solution.